 What to Do if an Airline Denies Your Compensation Claim

-Before you pursue these below options, you MUST first submit a claim with the airline, and have it be denied, to pursue any of the below options.
+Before you pursue these below options, you MUST first submit a claim with the airline, and have it be denied.
 If you wait 8 weeks and don’t hear from the airline, you can assume that it’s denied, though they should explicitly tell you.

 If you’ve determined that you’re eligible for compensation, but the airline denies your claim, you have a few main options: